cseanburns/geo-titles/manuscript/title-manuscript.md

 titles if there was one.

-We combined and imported the bibliographic records into R using the bibliometrix package [@aria_bibliometrix_2017].
+We combined and imported the bibliographic records into R using the *bibliometrix* package [@aria_bibliometrix_2017].
-We used the R *spacyr*
+We used the *spacyr* package,
-natural language processing library to identify place name in article titles
+a wrapper for the Python natural language processing (NLP) library, to identify place names in article titles [@benoit2023; @honnibal_spacy_2022].
-[@benoit2023; @honnibal_spacy_2022].
-The code parsed titles line by line, and if it detected a geopolitical entity, such as a country, state, or city, it would store that entity as a new record.
+The code parsed titles line by line, and if it detected a geopolitical entity, such as a country, state, or city, it would store that entity as a token.
 If an article title mentioned a university, city, state, province, or like, we would use the nation of that place.
 For example, if an article title contained the name 'Alaska' and kept 'alaska' as the token, then we used 'United States' for the nation and HDI variables.
-Alternatively, if a title included a term like "american", the *spacy* library was sometimes able to reference this as the *United States* or as 'us'.
+Alternatively, if a title included a term like 'american', the *spacy* library was sometimes able to reference this as the *United States* or as 'us'.
 Therefore, when titles included place name variations,